jbrjake/can-i-nomnom/README.md

 While this won't be visible in the public api, internally the core data stack is accessed through a certain protocol to do specific things:

-* Add samples to core data
+* Add samples from a source to core data
 * Reads samples from core data
 * Deletes samples from core data